apache/arrow/java/vector/src/main/java/org/apache/arrow/vector/table/README.md

 **NOTE**: Major limitations in this release are listed at the end of the document.

 *Table* is a new immutable tabular data structure based on FieldVectors.
 A mutable version (*MutableTable*) is expected in a subsequent release.
-This document describes the Table API and identifies limitations in the current release.
+This document describes the Table API.

 ---